+10. Products should bear the warning 'not to exceed the stated recommended daily usage's (HSN) 2016 [6(3)(iii)(e)] and [7(4)(iii)(d)]

+Applicable to Health Supplements Nutraceuticals

-- A statement that the product is required to be stored out of reach of children FSS (HSN) 2016 [6(3)(iii)(h)] and [7(4)(iii)(i)] - Products should bear the warning 'not to exceed the stated recommended daily usage'.FSS (HSN) 2016 [6(3)(iii)(e)] and [7(4)(iii)(d)] - 12.
-In the case of vitamins and minerals, the activity of the compounds must also be taken into account and indicated for the characteristic substances as the proportion with physiological activity e.g. thiamine hydrochloride must be indicated as free-form thiamine).
+11. Products should bear the warning 'not to exceed the stated recommended daily usage's (HSN) 2016 [6(3)(iii)(e)] and [7(4)(iii)(d)]

+Applica able to Health Supplements Nutraceuticals

+12. In case of vitamins and minerals the active component in the source (declared under ingredients) responsible for the physiological activity should be declared.

+Applicable to Health Supplements Nutraceuticals

+e.g. thiamine hydrochloride must be indicated as free-form thiamine).

-B. General labelling requirements for pre-packaged foods FSS (PL) 20112
+B. General labelling requirements for pre-packaged foods FSS (PL) 2011

-1. List of Ingredients: FSS 2011 (2.2.2.2. (c))
+1. 1.
+List of Ingredients: FSS 2011 (2.2.2.2)

-- 01. The list of ingredients should be declared under an appropriate title e.g. "Ingredients". - 02.
-All ingredients must be listed by weight in descending order in accordance with the formula, except for e.g. water and other volatile substances, which are listed in order of their weight in the finished product. - 03.
-It is also recommended that vitamins and minerals be indicated in the labelling using the names listed in Schedule I FSS (HSN) 2016 e.g. vitamin C. The name of the nutrient can also be supplemented with the name of the nutrient compound, e.g. vitamin C (ascorbic acid). - 04.
+- 1. The list of ingredients should be declared under an appropriate title e.g. "Ingredients". - 2.
+All ingredients must be listed by weight in descending order in accordance with the formula, except for e.g. water and other volatile substances, which are listed in order of their weight in the finished product. - 3.
+It is also recommended that vitamins and minerals be indicated in the labelling using the names listed in Schedule I FSS (HSN) 2016 e.g. vitamin C. The name of the nutrient can also be supplemented with the name of the nutrient compound, e.g. vitamin C (ascorbic acid). - 4.
 Regarding the use of the names of botanicals in the list of ingredients, the common name as specified in Schedule IV of FSS (HSN) 2016 should be used.
-It is also advisable to use the full scientific name of the botanical (botanical family + species, e.g. Acacia arabica). - 05.
+It is also advisable to use the full scientific name of the botanical (botanical family + species, e.g. Acacia arabica). - 5.
 Food additives should be declared with their functional class and specific name or INS number.